puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

 ### Enforce the Desired State of the `resolver` Class

-Finally, let's take a look at how Puppet will ensure the desired state of the `resolver` class on your agent nodes.
+Finally, let's take a look at how Puppet will ensure the desired state of the `resolver` class on your agents.
 In the previous task, you set the nameserver IP address.
 Now imagine a scenario where a member of your team changes the contents of `/etc/resolv.conf` to use a different nameserver and can no longer access any internal resources.

 1. On any agent node to which you applied the `resolv.conf` class, edit `/etc/resolv.conf` to be any  nameserver IP address other than the one you desire to use.
 2. Save and exit the file.